docker-hy/docker-hy.github.io/part3.md

 ENTRYPOINT ["/usr/local/bin/youtube-dl"]
 ```

-Now we'll fix the minor problem of our Dockerfile being non-logical and not very space efficient.
+Now we'll fix the minor problem of our Dockerfile being non-logical.
 In the first version we have just commands rearranged so that the build process is logical:

 ```
 FROM ubuntu:16.04